 2007 R/T R&T - Gone

-2010 SRT8 - SOLO Performance Exhaust, AIRAID CAI, Diablosport Predator Tune, Billet Technologies wheel center caps, catch can, door sill plates, door lock pins, fuse box cover, hood badge, engine bay dress-up kit.
+2010 SRT8 - SOLO Performance Exhaust, AIRAID CAI, Diablosport Predator Tune, Billet Technologies: coil pack covers, center caps, catch can, sill plates, door lock pins, fuse box cover, hood badge, engine bay dress-up kit.

 Do you even lift? www.iron-sanctuary.com/forums